railsuser2014/openobject-doc-book-en/0/index.rst

 			where he focused on innovation processes.

-			He founded Seath Solutions Ltd (http://www.seathsolutions.com/) to provide services in the use of Open Source software, particularly Open ERP, for business management.
+			He founded Seath Solutions Ltd (http://www.seathsolutions.com/) to provide services in the use of Open Source software, particularly OpenERP, for business management.

-			Author of articles and books focusing on the processes and technology of innovation, Geoff is also an active contributor to the Open ERP project.
+			Author of articles and books focusing on the processes and technology of innovation, Geoff is also an active contributor to the OpenERP project.
 			He holds an MBA from Cranfield School of Management and an MA in Engineering and Electrical Sciences from Trinity Hall, Cambridge.
 			He is a member of the Institution of Engineering and Technology and of the Society of Authors.